joekang95/CTF/Project 1/Shellcode Revenge/README.md

 When `yuawn()` runs the shellcode it will start another read, which will look like `read(0, code, a large number)`.
 Therefore, we need to overwrite the original 6-byte shellcode with padding first, then follow up with the shellcod used in the previous question.

-In the end, the playload will look like:
+In the end, the payload will look like:

   ```python
   p.sendline(b"\x87\xf2\xff\xcf\x0f\x05"+ b"\x90"*6 +